Skip to main content

 docker swarm init --advertise-addr 10.0.0.5:2377

-• required on multi-interface hosts.
+• required on multi-interface hosts to avoid ambiguous routing.

 --listen-addr